-To put it simply, it is a modified variant or version of a movie, a soap opera edition, musical video, commercial advert or video game which is meant to stand as the endorsed edit of the director.
+To put it simply, it is a modified variant or version of a movie, a soap opera edition, musical video, commercial advert, or video game that is meant to stand as the endorsed edit of the director.

 Studio intervention after production may have the same negative consequences but there are occasions where filmmakers release the director’s cut.
 In those instances, the audience will be able to see and understand the director’s vision before the studio’s intervention.
 This offers a chance for the film to be redeemed.